 Introduction: The Importance of Expat Retirement Planning

-Globalization, the pandemic and remote working have fueled a recent, significant rise in expatriation.
+Globalisation, the pandemic and remote working have fueled a recent significant rise in expatriation.

 It’s not just about seeking better job opportunities; many choose this life for the love of travel, exposure to different cultures, or even just a taste of adventure.